 Strategic Communications Research

 The FrameWorks Institute is applying an empirical approach to activate early childhood practitioners and policymakers in advancing the bridging potential of media and technology to deepen children’s STEM learning.
 Using ethnographic and quantitative methods, FrameWorks has conducted research that uncovers features of public thinking that have challenged those who are trying to bridge children’s learning across settings, and the role that media and technology can play in supporting these processes.
 Crossing the Boundaries: Mapping the Gaps Between Expert and Public Understandings of Bridging STEM Learning Environments highlights findings from this research, identifies areas that influencers and communicators must target to increase understanding of, and boost support for the policies and programs needed to better connect and bridge STEM learning environments.
-FrameWorks is also designing and testing strategies to effectively communicate the key research lessons, and will then implement the new “frames” and narratives to build public understanding and support for programs and policies that will support deeper learning for young children are available in Wiring Up: Strategies for Talking about Connecting STEM Learning Environments.
+FrameWorks has also designed and tested strategies to effectively communicate the key research lessons.
+These “frames” and narratives to build public understanding and support for programs and policies that will support deeper learning for young children are available in Wiring Up: Strategies for Talking about Connecting STEM Learning Environments.

 All of the above has been made possible with the financial support of the Heising-Simons Foundation, the Bezos Family Foundation, and the Oath Foundation.
 We are grateful for their investments in this important work, and for their concern for the improvement of educational opportunities and outcomes for young children and their families, particularly those who have been traditionally underserved by current systems and institutions.